What Is Direct Inward Dialing (DID) & Do I Need It?

 VoIP is the most modern and flexible way to employ virtual direct-dial numbers with the help of SIP trunking.
 SIP makes the trunk line connections available as needed.
 These are not physical lines but virtual links across broadband only when you require them.

 These virtual links are configured internally, and the numbers are linked to your extensions by a software application.
-You can do this yourself, or you can have your VoIP provider do it for you.
+You can do this yourself or have your VoIP provider do it for you.

 The simplest way to use DID as a fax service is to connect your direct-dial line to a fax machine.
 Sounds simple, right?
 However, you’d be missing out on the more useful and powerful ways to route fax calls with DID.